-I love writing itinerary posts for several reasons.
+I love writing my itinerary posts for several reasons.
 Most importantly, getting around is a major part of travel and I hope my Laos itinerary and travel information helps you plan your trip!

 Also, and this is a completely selfish reason, it makes me relive my trip and the fun adventures I had on the road (check my 3-week itinerary for the Philippines or my biggest misadventures post if you like to read more).